2023 MIPS Step-by-Step Guide

 The IA category accounts for 15 final MIPS points out of the possible 100 final MIPS score.
 This category requires each activity selected to be implemented within your practice for at least 90 consecutive days during 2023.
 This category is attestation based, which means only a “yes” or “no” statement is required for each activity completed when the reporting period begins.
 No documentation is required to be submitted but it is important to keep record of the activity completion in case of an audit by CMS.

-There are two levels of activities medium-weighted and high-weighted activities.
-Small practices (15 clinicians or fewer) can complete 2 high-weighted activity (each worth 20 category points) or 4 medium-weighted activities (each worth 10 category points), or 2 medium and 1 high weighted activities to achieve a full 40 out of 40 maximum category points, resulting in receiving the full 15 final MIPS points towards their final MIPS score.
+Small practices (15 clinicians or fewer) have Special Status and earn 2x the points for each improvement activity submitted when reporting traditional MIPS.
+They can complete 1 high-weighted activity (worth 20 category points) or 2 medium-weighted activities (each worth 10 category points), or 2 medium and 1 high weighted activities to achieve a full 40 out of 40 maximum category points, resulting in receiving the full 15 final MIPS points towards their final MIPS score.

 Example: